Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ---
-description: Coming Soon!
+description: Tracing the execution of LLM powered applications
 ---

-# LangChain & LlamaIndex Traces
+# LLM App Tracing

-## What is Trace Observability?
+## What is LLM Tracing?

 The rise of LangChain and LlamaIndex for LLM app development has enabled developers to move quickly in building applications powered by LLMs.
 The abstractions created by these frameworks can accelerate development, but also make it hard to debug the LLM app.